epfl-ada/ada-2024-project-importnumpyaspd/README.md

 * Impact of a specific movie on relation and network of actors ?

 ## 3. Proposed additional dataset :
-IMDb database : Huge database of information about film (millions of movies, series,...), directors, crew member
+[IMDb database](https://datasets.imdbws.com) : Huge database of information about film (millions of movies, series,...), directors, crew member [(readme.md of the database)](https://developer.imdb.com/non-commercial-datasets/)
 * Name.basics.tsv.gz => unique index of the name and the according name
 * Title.basics.tsv.gz => unique index of  film and other information (we only use the index and name of the film)
 * Title.crew.tsv.gz => unique index of film and unique index of directors and writers